varshiths/scg-augmented/README.md

 # neural-motifs

+This is a project attempting to adapt neural-motifs to incorporate side information.
+For details, read this [report](REPORT.md).
+The original README.md is following.

 ### Like this work, or scene understanding in general?
 You might be interested in checking out my brand new dataset VCR: Visual Commonsense Reasoning, at [visualcommonsense.com](https://visualcommonsense.com)!

 This repository contains data and code for the paper [Neural Motifs: Scene Graph Parsing with Global Context (CVPR 2018)](https://arxiv.org/abs/1711.06640v2) For the project page (as well as links to the baseline checkpoints), check out [rowanzellers.com/neuralmotifs](https://rowanzellers.com/neuralmotifs).
 If the paper significantly inspires you, we request that you cite our work: